This course is also available through the medium of Welsh. Click here to find out more.

 Media Studies at Bangor offers a balance of practical and analytical tasks.
 Media Practice modules concentrate on three key areas: studio production, single camera filming and editing, and radio production.
 Practical modules will be assessed both on practical output and on the individual's ability to reflect critically on their practice.
 Modules on the influence of the media, media and culture, drama and documentary and visual culture are assessed by exam and assignment.
 Much of your study will be done in small teaching groups.

-You can study Media Studies as a Joint Honours Degree with one of the following subjects (see Single or Joint Honours for explanation): English, Internet Systems, Journalism, Music, Sociology, Theatre Studies.
+You can study Media Studies as a Joint Honours Degree with one of the following subjects (see Single or Joint Honours for explanation): Creative Writing, English Literature, Journalism, Music, Sociology.

 The practice elements of this degree equip the students with a thorough understanding of the principles which underlie media production.
 A number of our graduates have gone on to work in the newspaper industry, and on television and radio, both in front of the camera and as part of the production team.
 Several graduates each year go on to develop their work further with us through a period of postgraduate study.